Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 The Central Office staff members are responsible for ensuring that residence hall facilities and programs meet the needs of the residents.
 Much of this is accomplished through the supervision and training of hall, apartment, and office staff.
-Central staff includes the Assistant Vice Provost; the Associate Director for Staff and Programs; the Assistant Director for Facilities and Operations; the Associate Director for Business Operations; the Assistant Director for Off-Campus Housing and Community Relations, the Assignment Coordinator; the Office Manager and the Coordinator of Summer Guest Housing.
+Central staff includes the Director; the Associate Director for Staff and Residential Community Development; the Associate Director for Facilities and Operations; the Assistant Director for Facilities and Summer Operations, the Assignment Coordinator; the Service Manager and the Program Assistant.
 The Central Office is located on the 5th floor of the University Center.

 Many leadership opportunities exist for students in the residence halls.
 The chance to learn and develop leadership skills as a member of various residence hall committees and councils can be a valuable experience.
-Residents may choose to become part of the Esther Madriz Diversity Scholars, the Erasmus Community, the Martin-Baro Scholars Community, the Pedro Project, the Global Residence Community, and the St. Ignatius Institute.
-In addition, residents may choose to serve as a member of the Residence Hall Association or the Student Conduct Board, or pursue a position as a Resident Advisor or Community Assistant.
+Residents may choose to become part of the Esther Madriz Diversity Scholars, the Erasmus Community, the Martin-Baro Scholars Community, and the St. Ignatius Institute.
+In addition, residents may choose to serve as a member of their Residence Hall Council or the Residence Hall Association, or pursue a position as a Resident Advisor or Community Assistant.

 The University's Student Conduct Code and other University policies and procedures apply to all students.
 In addition, the following standards, policies, and procedures apply to students living in University-operated housing.